Understanding Varicose Veins

 Varicose Veins Treatment

 If it turns out that you have clear-cut varicose veins, we typically suggest a treatment called endovenous laser ablation (or EVLA for short).
 This method helps sort out the main cause of the problem.
-After that, to clear up any visible veins, we might use another method called foam sclerotherapy.
+After that, we might use another method called foam sclerotherapy to clear up any visible veins.

 Now, in some cases, we might just use foam sclerotherapy on its own, especially for smaller veins.
 But mostly, it comes after EVLA to deal with any leftover, tiny veins.